NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - The card has specific margins, padding, and colors, but does not break onto a new line.

 ## 12. **Inline-Block Container**

-Lets add margin and alignment configurations using the CSS code below and apply it to our `inline-block-container`.
+Lets add margin and alignment configurations to our `inline-block-container` class elements.

+- [ ] Add the CSS code below to apply the desired style and formating

 ```css
 .inline-block-container {